FLYERS-BRUINS' SERIES HISTORY: Current and Miscellaneous:

 November 21, 1992 -- Steve Heinze scored twice in Boston's 4-3 home win.
 Dave Poulin also scored for the Bruins.

-January 13, 1994 -- Dominic Roussel made 33 saves and Mark Recchi scored twice (2-1-3) to pace Philly 6-2 in the Spectrum.
+January 13, 1994 -- Dominic Roussel made 33 saves and Mark Recchi scored twice (2-1-3) in Philly's 6-2 home win.
 The Flyers led 4-2 in the second period and Boston replaced netminder John Blue for Jon Casey.
 Mikael Renberg (1-2-3) scored on the first shot Casey faced.
 Cam Neely scored both Boston goals.

 February 5, 1994 -- Boston outshot Philly 45-18 in a 4-0 home win.
 Ray Bourque scored twice and Jon Casey had the shutout.